By the end of this section, you will be able to:

 In response to modern public interest in astrology, scientists have carried out a wide range of statistical tests to assess its predictive power.
 The simplest of these examine sun sign astrology to determine whether—as astrologers assert—some signs are more likely than others to be associated with some objective measure of success, such as winning Olympic medals, earning high corporate salaries, or achieving elective office or high military rank.
 (You can devise such a test yourself by looking up the birth dates of all members of Congress, for example, or all members of the U.S. Olympic team.)
 Are our political leaders somehow selected at birth by their horoscopes and thus more likely to be Leos, say, than Scorpios?

 You do not even need to be specific about your prediction in such tests.
-After all, many schools of astrology disagree about which signs go with which personality characteristics.
+After all, many practitioners of astrology disagree about which signs go with which personality characteristics.
 To demonstrate the validity of the astrological hypothesis, it would be sufficient if the birthdays of all our leaders clustered in any one or two signs in some statistically significant way.
 Dozens of such tests have been performed, and all have come up completely negative: the birth dates of leaders in all fields tested have been found to be distributed randomly among all the signs.
 Sun sign astrology does not predict anything about a person’s future occupation or strong personality traits.

 In a fine example of such a test, two statisticians examined the reenlistment records of the United States Marine Corps.
 We suspect you will agree that it takes a certain kind of personality not only to enlist, but also to reenlist in the Marines.
 If sun signs can predict strong personality traits—as astrologers claim—then those who reenlisted (with similar personalities) should have been distributed preferentially in those one or few signs that matched the personality of someone who loves being a Marine.
 However, the reenlisted were distributed randomly among all the signs.